2023 Louisiana Legislation Watch

-The proposed bills repeatedly refer to "sexually explicit content" allegedly being made available to children in public libraries, though the Attorney General's own report admits that the material it claims is "sexually explicit" "may fall short of material prohibited by criminal laws."
+The law repeatedly refers to "sexually explicit content" allegedly being made available to children in public libraries, though the Attorney General's own report admits that the material it claims is "sexually explicit" "may fall short of material prohibited by criminal laws."
 In other words, none of the material his office examined fit the legal definition of obscenity.
 Arbitrary definitions of "obscenity" and questions about what makes something offensive are exactly why we have the 1973 Supreme Court ruling in the case of Miller v.
 California.

 Furthermore, by Act 401 of the 2019 Legislature, signed into law by Governor John Bel Edwards, children as young as 16 can legally marry in Louisiana with their parents' consent.
 So are we now to believe that 16-year-olds are mature enough to get married, but might still need their parents' consent to get a library card?
 Or will we make an exception if you're on your second pregnancy at age 17?